iglosiggio/huayra-drivers-common/README.md

 Custom detection plugins
 ------------------------
 For some kinds of drivers the modalias detection approach does not work.
-For example, the "sl-modem-daemon" driver requires some checks in `/proc/asound/cards` and `aplay -l` to decide whether or not it applies to the system.
+For example, the `sl-modem-daemon` driver requires some checks in `/proc/asound/cards` and `aplay -l` to decide whether or not it applies to the system.
 These special cases can be put into a "detection plugin", by adding a small piece of Python code to `/usr/share/huayra-drivers-common/detect/NAME.py`